feiyuxiaoThu/Jerk_Bounded_Speed_Planning/README.md

 # Jerk Constraint Velocity Planning for an Autonomous Vehicle: Quadratic Programming Approach

+> A pure c implemention of this method can be found in [feiyuxiaoThu / piecewise_jerk_path_optimizer](https://github.com/feiyuxiaoThu/piecewise_jerk_path_optimizer).
+Please refer to it !

 ## Dependencies.
 This code has been tested on Ubuntu18.04/20.04.
 External dependencies are